 Am I entitled to any additional support?

 The Government published an early years workforce strategy in March 2017 which outlines a series of measures aimed to attract new joiners to the sector, as well as retain and develop existing members of the workforce.
-PACEY will be working over the coming months to ensure that this translates into practical, tangible support for the entire sector, including childminders.
+PACEY continues to work closely with government to ensure that this translates into practical, tangible support for the entire sector, including childminders.

-How will parents find out about the extended entitlement?
+How do parents find out about the extended entitlement?

-The Government has produced a website, Childcare Choices, which will be accompanied by an information campaign aimed to parents to make them aware of 30 hours and other government support for childcare.
+The Government website Childcare Choices, aims to support parents by making them aware of 30 hours and other government support for childcare.
 In addition, the Childcare Act requires local authorities to publish more detailed and up-to date information on childcare in their area.